 Guards are used to protect tooth and restoration surfaces, manage mandibular (jaw) dysfunction, and stabilize occlusion or create space prior to restoration procedures.
 People prone to nocturnal bruxism, or nighttime clenching, should routinely wear occlusal splints at night.
 A custom made night guard will protect the teeth and relieve pressure on the tempromandibular joint.

 There are many products available for patients to whiten their teeth.
-These products include custom fabricated trays with a bleaching gel to take home and ZOOM whitening done in the dental office using a UV light that whitens the teeth a few shades in just one visit.
+These products include custom fabricated trays with a bleaching gel to take home and Glo whitening done in the dental office using a UV light that whitens the teeth a few shades in just one visit.

 Porcelain veneers are used to modify the shape and color of teeth.
 Veneers are thin shells of porcelain that are etched and then bonded to the enamel of the teeth.
 Tooth preparation is usually necessary to avoid over bulking of the tooth, but it is limited to the enamel and usually involves the front of the tooth.